Vibe Coding is Real — Here's How to Add It to Your Workflow

 The tools have caught up to the promise.
 AI design tools like Google Stitch can take a vibe — a description, a screenshot, a URL, or a voice note — and produce interactive, responsive UI prototypes in under a minute.
 AI coding agents like Claude Code and GitHub Copilot can take those designs and turn them into working code with enough context.

-The question is no longer whether vibe coding works.
-The question is how to use it effectively — without losing control of what you're building.
+The question isn't whether vibe coding works anymore.
+The question is how to use it effectively without losing control of what you're building.

-The term gets thrown around loosely, so let's define it clearly.
+The term gets thrown around loosely, so let me define it clearly.

 Vibe coding isn't about being imprecise or lazy.
 It's about shifting the starting point of development from technical specification to intent and feeling.

 Traditional development starts with a spec: "Build a registration form with fields for name, email, and password, validation on submit, and an API call to POST /users."
-That's clear and implementable but starts from the solution, not the problem.
+Clear and implementable, but it starts from the solution, not the problem.

 Vibe coding starts from the experience: "I want this to feel like Stripe's onboarding — clean, confident, minimal friction.
 Users should feel like they're in good hands."
 Then you get more specific as the AI gives you something to react to.